 A Day in the Life of a Clinical Analyst

-Megan Landry’s Health Informatics career path has included emergency room nurse, Clinical Analyst, and Clinical Informatics Manager, and she is now the Program Manager for the Health Informatics programs at UNE Online.
+Megan Landry’s health informatics career path has included emergency room nurse, Clinical Analyst, and Clinical Informatics Manager, and she was the former Program Manager for the Health Informatics programs at UNE Online.

 Background and work experience